hmakelin/gisnav/docs/pages/extend_gisnav.rst

 visual inputs.
 It subscribes to a number of required topics over the `PX4-ROS 2 bridge
 <https://docs.px4.io/master/en/ros/ros2_comm.html>`_ and maintains a connection to a WMS endpoint.

-ROS parameter server is used to manage configuration of the base node, and an example configuration is provided in ``config/typhoon_h480__ksql_airport.yml``.
-If you make a `Custom Node`_, you will not need this file since :class:`.BaseNode` will use its own default values if no ROS parameters are not provided as a YAML file.
+ROS parameter server is used to manage the configuration of the :class:`.BaseNode` instance at runtime.
+An example configuration is provided in ``config/typhoon_h480__ksql_airport.yml``. :class:`.BaseNode` will use its own default values so it is not necessary pass this parameter file to your ROS node.

 .. _PX4-ROS 2 Bridge